 Liberty Puzzles are classic wooden jigsaw puzzles, made with quarter-inch maple plywood and the finest archival paper and inks.
+Our puzzles are traditional Classic-cut puzzles featuring unique-shaped pieces and whimsies.
 No two pieces in any puzzle are alike, and each puzzle features dozens of intricate, charming whimsy pieces.
-We offer almost 400 different puzzles on this website, and we add new items year round.
+We offer over 500 different puzzles on this website, and we add new items year round.

 Liberty Puzzles are manufactured in Boulder, Colorado, USA.